 All Interests: Gastroparesis, Cirrhosis, Gastritis, Irritable Bowel Syndrome, Crohn's Disease, Liver Disease, ...
 (Read more)

-Dr. Enrique Perez, who practices in Carrollton, TX, Flower Mound, TX, and Lewisville, TX, is a medical specialist in adult hematology, adult oncology, and medical oncology.
-He is a graduate of the University of Puerto Rico School of Medicine.
-His areas of expertise include the following: bone marrow aspiration, leukapheresis, and vulvar cancer.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Perez takes.
+Dr. Enrique Perez specializes in adult hematology, adult oncology, and medical oncology.
+These areas are among his clinical interests: bone marrow aspiration, leukapheresis, and vulvar cancer.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Perez graduated from the University of Puerto Rico School of Medicine.
 In addition to English, Dr. Perez speaks Spanish.
-His hospital/clinic affiliations include Baylor Scott & White Health, Texas Oncology, and Texas Health Presbyterian Hospital Flower Mound.
-He has an open panel.
+He is affiliated with Baylor Scott & White Health, Texas Oncology, and Texas Health Presbyterian Hospital Flower Mound.
+He is open to new patients.

-Relevant Interests: , esophageal cancer, stomach tumor, colorectal problems, rectal cancer, stomach problems, colon cancer, stomach cancer, liver cancer, gastrointestinal cancer, colon problems, rectal problems, pancreatic cancer
+Relevant Interests: , esophageal cancer, stomach tumor, rectal cancer, stomach problems, colon cancer, anal cancer, gastrointestinal cancer, pancreatic cancer, colorectal problems, stomach cancer, liver cancer, colon problems, rectal problems

 All Interests: Leukapheresis, Vulvar Cancer, Rectal Problems, Abdominal Cancer, Eyelid Problems, Brain Cancer, ...
 (Read more)

-Relevant Interests: , colon cancer, colon problems, rectal problems, colon polyps
+Relevant Interests: , colon cancer, anal cancer, colon problems, rectal problems, colon polyps

 All Interests: Bone Marrow Exam, Bone Marrow Aspiration, Rectal Problems, Abdominal Cancer, Eyelid Problems, Bone ...
 (Read more)